 The common materials used are PLA (for general purpose) and ABS (for industrial prototyping).
 Other materials like Polycarbonate, Pet-G, Nylon, speciality filaments like Glow in the dark, wood-filled, metal-filled are also used.

-Enthusiasts in India can now buy a 3D printer directly from the global or local manufacturers or from their local distributor.
+Enthusiasts in India can now buy a 3D printer directly from the global or local manufacturers.
+A lot of global OEMs have also entered the Indian market and established their reseller and distributor network.

-The 3D printer price in India varies from Rs.19,000 ($300 approx) to Rs.2.5 crore ($400,000 approx), depending on the brand, size, features and capability of the 3D printer.
-While a simple DIY printer (RepRap model) can cost Rs.19,000 ($300 approx), a branded dual extrusion 3D printer with a big build volume can cost close to Rs.4,50,000 ($7000 approx).
+The 3D printer price in India varies from Rs.
+19,000 ($300 approx) to Rs.
+2.5 crore ($400,000 approx), depending on the technology brand, size, features and capability of the 3D printer.
+While a simple DIY printer (RepRap model) can cost Rs.
+19,000 ($300 approx.), a branded dual extrusion 3D printer with a big build volume can cost upwards of Rs.
+4,50,000 ($7000 approx).
 The high-end printers also have added features like Wi-Fi connectivity, built-in camera to monitor the print via remote access, filament runout sensor, etc.

 Also Read: An Overview of 3D Printing in India

-In India, the most commonly bought foreign brands are Ultimaker, Flashforge, Zortrax, XYZPrinting, Stratasys (for purely industrial usage), etc. whereas the Indian brands like Divide By Zero Technologies, J Group Robotics, Global 3D Labs, etc. are also wooing the Indian consumers with their products.
+In India, the most commonly bought foreign brands are Ultimaker, Flashforge, Zortrax, XYZPrinting, Stratasys (for purely industrial usage), etc. whereas the Indian brands like Divide By Zero Technologies, Garuda3D, Make3D, etc. are also wooing the Indian consumers with their high-quality products.

 SLA/DLP 3D Printer Price in India